hluk/CopyQ/docs/keyboard.rst

 If and action with shortcut is missing in the Shortcuts configuration tab, you can use predefined ones:

-- open "File - Commands/Global Shortcuts...",
+1. Open "File - Commands/Global Shortcuts...".
-- click "Add" button,
+2. Click "Add" button.
-- select command (e.g. "Show/hide main window"),
+3. Select command (e.g. "Show/hide main window").
-- press a shortcut on keyboard,
+4. Press a shortcut on keyboard.
-- click OK to save the dialog.
+5. Click OK to save the dialog.